 Select the Type tool (T), and click inside the large rectangle to convert the shape to a Type Work Path to fill with type.
 You can further refine the Type Work Path dimensions with the Rectangle tool (U) and the Direct Selection tool (A).

-Hit Alt/Opt+Delete to fill text, shapes and layers with the selected foreground colour.
-Press Ctrl/Cmd+Delete to fill an area with the selected background colour.
+Hit alt+Delete to fill text, shapes and layers with the selected foreground colour.
+Press cmd+Delete to fill an area with the selected background colour.
 Hit D to revert to the default black and white, and press X to swap the foreground and background colours.

 09. Stay organised

-Use Ctrl/Cmd+G to group layers and keep you organised and focused.
+Use cmd+G to group layers and help you stay organised and focused.
 Grouping your content areas and components – such as navigation, featured content areas, supporting components and footers – separately will save you headaches throughout the design and development process of a project.

 10. Get smart

-Using Smart Objects (go to Filter>Convert for Smart Filters, and Ctrl/Right-click Layer>Convert to Smart Object) wisely can really increase workflow throughout the design process.
+Using Smart Objects (go to 'Filter > Convert for Smart Filters', and ctrl or right-click 'Layer > Convert to Smart Object') wisely can really boost your workflow throughout the design process.
 Converting larger photographs and vector objects into Smart Objects retains original image quality after scaling, rotating, and skewing.